Georgesarkis/AGTGA/README.md

 positional arguments:
-  APKPath              Path to the location of the apk you want to test DeviceName           Name of the device that is connected to your computer and you want to test on Duration             Duration to wait in seconds after every single action Application_ID       ID of the application you want to test
+  APKPath              Path to the location of the apk you want to test DeviceName           Name of the device/emulator that you want to test on Duration             Duration to wait in seconds after every single action Application_ID       ID of the application you want to test